BarGolanWix/CodingScoiety/README.md

 The "Feed" is a dynamic stream of posts written by the social media's users whom the user follows.
 This personalized feed ensures that users stay up-to-date with the latest conversations and developments in the coding world.

+## Authorization / Authentication

+**Authorization** - There are two main roles in the system:

+1. Admin - authorized to perform all functionalities available in its control panel (see [admin control panel](#the-admin-control-panel)).
+Additionally, the admin can remove users from the system and delete posts of other users.
+2. Authorized user - authorized to perform the standard operations available.
+They cannot perform operations affecting other users or the app's functionality.

+**Authentication** - Session and cookie-based mechanism.
+When a user logs in or signs up, an access token is generated.
+From this moment on, every request to the server is only served if the access token is valid.

 ## Running the Program

 To set up and run the Coding Society program on your local machine, follow these steps: